Chiral Homology of elliptic curves and the Zhu algebra: Preliminaries on Homology

-\begin{nolabel} Let $\g$ be a Lie algebra over a field $k$ and $U(\g)$ its universal enveloping algebra.
-The augmentation morphism is the morphism of algebras $U(\g) \rightarrow k$ that sends $\g \subset U(\g)$ to $0$.
+\begin{nolabel} Let $\g$ be a Lie algebra over $\C$ and $U(\g)$ its universal enveloping algebra.
+The augmentation morphism is the morphism of unital algebras $U(\g) \rightarrow \C$ that sends $\g \subset U(\g)$ to $0$.
 The homology of $\g$ with coefficients in a $\g$-module $M$ is by definition the torsion